tobischw/Pronghorn-1/README.md

       <version>0.0.10-SNAPSHOT</version>
     </dependency>

-  Also add this public repository to your pom or settings.
+  Also add this public repository to your pom or settings:

     <repository>
       <releases>